In this section you’ll find write ups on some maintenance actions I have performed…..

 Now, all that said…….
 There are certain things you do NOT want to skimp on.
 A diesel engine needs clean fuel.
 Period.
 Dirt left over from the combustion process is flushed away by the oil system.
 Lubricity is reduced over time.
 Changing oil is one of the BEST things you can do for your engine.
 Do it often.
 And, it needs clean air and lots of it.
 Spend the money on those air cleaners.
 Running hot is bad too.
 Keep the cooling system healthy.
 Check the coolant, clean the radiator.
 Keeping metal on metal moving parts in the drivetrain moving smoothly is good, work that grease gun baby.
 No one is going to argue about keeping the brakes healthy.

-Sooooo, What you will find on these pages is the maintenance that I find needs doing when I think it needs doing for the use we put on this thing which, btw consists of regular use, mostly highway, to the tune of about 12000 miles per year.
+Sooooo, What you will find on these pages is the maintenance that I have done for the use we put on this thing which, btw consists of somewhat regular use (4-5 trips a year, 1 to 4 weeks), mostly highway, to the tune of about 12000 miles per year.
+Most of it is pretty close to “book”…..